At least 9 wounded in "random" shooting at suburban Detroit splash pad; suspect dead, police say

 Bouchard said nine to 10 people were shot, and at least one child, an 8-year-old, was in critical condition.
 At least four area hospitals were treating victims "with varying kinds of injuries," Bouchard said.
 At least one of the patients underwent surgery.

+The Rochester Police Department said in a statement late Saturday that there were "no reported fatalities" so far.

-After fleeing the shooting, the suspect, whose name has not been released, was believed to have gone to a house within a half-mile of the splash pad, Bouchard said.
-Authorities surrounded the barricaded home and a standoff ensued.
+After fleeing the shooting, the suspect, whose name has not been released, was discovered to have gone to a house within a half-mile of the splash pad, Bouchard said.
+Authorities surrounded the barricaded home in Shelby Township and a standoff ensued.

-A little after 10 p.m., the sheriff confirmed that the suspect was found dead from a possible self-inflicted wound.
+A little after 10 p.m., both Rochester police and the sheriff's office reported that the suspect was found dead by suicide inside the home.

 "We determined who we thought was potentially involved from some of the evidence on scene very quickly, went immediately there," Bouchard said.
 "A vehicle that matched what had been described as a vehicle leaving the scene was there.
 So we put up a quick perimeter.
 And deputies on scene apparently heard or saw the individual that they're trying to communicate with."